Metarget/metarget/README.md

 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.

+Thanks to

 ## 9 About Logo

 It is not a Kubernetes, but a vulnerable infrastructure with three gears which could not work well (vulnerable) :)

+## 10 License

+Metarget is licensed under the MIT License.
+See [LICENSE](LICENSE) for the full license text.